Nitrokey/nitrokey-documentation/nethsm/administration.rst

    .. tab:: REST API
       Information about the `/config/tls/generate` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_config-tls-generate>`__.

-The CSR (Certificate Signing Request) for the certificate can be generated as follows.
+The Certificate Signing Request (CSR) for the certificate can be generated as follows.

 .. tabs::
    .. tab:: nitropy